 Whether it’s removing wisdom teeth, restoring a tooth suffering from extensive decay, or helping you recover from gum disease, we’re here to help.
-Our dental specialists provide a variety of oral surgery procedures and the highest quality of care to relieve pain and restore your health.
+Our board-certified dental specialists and oral surgeons provide a variety of oral and maxillofacial surgery procedures and the highest quality of care to relieve pain and restore your health.
+All surgery procedures can be performed in our state-of-the-art New York dental office.

 With an emphasis on comfort, precise results, and easy recovery, our team works hand-in-hand with you to ensure your dental surgery procedure is as stress-free as possible.